 Department: IU Southeast School of Arts and Letters

-This position is a new full time, tenure-track Assistant Professor of Music Education/ Instrumental Music, beginning as soon as August 2020.
+This position is a full time, tenure-track Assistant Professor of Music Education/ Choral Music, beginning August 2021.
 Teaching responsibility is 12 credit hours per semester (3 of those credits are traditionally credited towards research).
-Primary duties include teaching music education courses and working in collaboration with the Director of Music Education to supervise Instrumental Music Education Majors in student teaching and field experience placements within our BS in Music: Music Education degree, and directing the Orchestra (initially co-directing).
-Duties include teaching courses related to instrumental music and music education studies such as Methods and Materials for Teaching Instrumental Music, as well as other music education methods and conducting classes.
+Primary duties include directing the Concert Choir and Community Chorus, teaching music education courses and co-supervising Music Education Majors in student teaching and field experience placements within our BS in Music: Music Education degree.
+Duties include teaching courses related to choral music and music education studies such as Methods and Materials for Conducting Choral Music, as well as other music education methods and conducting classes.
 Other subjects taught, including possible applied studio instruction, will be based on expertise.
-Advising students and engaging in other administrative duties related to further developing the Music Education program (e.g. attending recruiting events, giving recommendations to program coordinator and Director of Music Education regarding part-time instructors for instrumental music education courses, and assistance with assessment and licenses) will be important components for this position.
+Advising students and engaging in other administrative duties related to further developing the Music Education program (e.g. attending recruiting events, giving recommendations to program coordinator and Director of Music Education regarding part-time instructors for music education courses, and assistance with assessment and licenses) will be important components for this position.

 Department Contact for Questions: